metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 anchor test
 bash
 ```
+You should be able to see the output as below.
+Now, we have successfully created a `mint` and tested it out.

 [image_7]

-You should be able to see the output as below.
-By this, we have successfully created a `mint` and tested it out.

 ### Transfer the Minted token